Purdue Owl: How Helpful Is It?

 This section provides useful information and guides to selecting your topics and genres.
 Purdue OWL teaches writing as conversation, process, social endeavor, and discipline-specific.

 OWL also teaches these concepts in a new format, 'vidcasts,' so if you are tired of reading through it all, you can sit back and watch a video that explains it all.

-For example, an undergraduate mostly writes for their professors, while a graduate's audience is mainly their colleagues in the field as engaging in conversation with them to proclaim new research.
+For example, undergraduates mostly write for their professors, while a graduate's audience is mainly their colleagues in the field as they engage in conversation to proclaim new research.

 Purdue OWL states that a graduate writer's identity as a scholar requires a concurrent identity as a writer.